How to Use Layer Styles in Photoshop

-Usually the first thing is to assemble the artwork layers, since the effect is normally applied to the whole layer.
-As far as possible, get things positioned (though moving layers and items around does not mess up the layer effect).
+Usually the first thing is to assemble the artwork layers, since the effect normally applies to the whole layer.
+As far as possible, position things first (though moving layers and items around does not mess up the layer effect).

-Double-click the layer thumbnail to bring up the Styles/Effects box, or select the layer and go to the Layer menu/Layer Style submenu and select the effect you want to apply.
+Double-click the layer thumbnail to bring up the Styles/Effects box.
+Or select the layer and go to the Layer menu/Layer Style submenu.
+Then select the effect you want to apply.

 At this point, the controls will vary widely according to which style you select, but here’s one point you don’t always hear about: If you want to open the box by double-clicking the layer thumbnail, remember to then click not the check mark next to the effect name, but the name itself.
 Why?
 Because if you click the check mark only, it will activate the effect but NOT bring the controls up.
 You’re saying you want to accept whatever defaults are already there.
 And usually, the user is looking for a particular fine-tune of whichever effect.

-Click OK, and it’s done.
-The Layers panel shows the Fx symbol, to let us know there’s effects in them there hills, and we can double-click the thumbnail or the Fx anytime to get back in and play around with it some more, or delete it completely and start over.
+Click OK, and we have it.
+The Layers panel shows the Fx symbol, to let us know there’s effects in them there hills.
+And we can double-click the thumbnail or the Fx anytime to play more later.
+Or delete it completely and start over.
 Fully editable.
 Way cool.

 To learn more, try our Photoshop training classes.